openmeteo/pthelma/docs/haggregate/usage.rst

 .. option:: target_step

    A string specifying the target time step, as a pandas "frequency".
-   Examples of steps are "1D" for day, "1H" for hour, "1T" or "1min" for minute.
-You can also use larger multipliers, like "30T" for 30 minutes.
+   Examples of steps are "1D" for day, "1h" for hour, "1min" for minute.
+You can also use larger multipliers, like "30min" for 30 minutes.
    The program hasn't been tested for monthly or larger time steps.

 .. option:: target_timestamp_offset